RAHAMNIabdelkaderseifelislem/HospitalManagementSystem/ReadMe.txt

 4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: Then, click on the databases tab
-6th Step: Create a database naming “hms” and then click on the import tab 7th Step: Click on browse file and select “hotel.sql” file which is inside the “database” folder 8th Step: Click on go.
+6th Step: Create a database naming “hms” and then click on the import tab 7th Step: Click on browse file and select “hms.sql” file which is inside the “database” folder 8th Step: Click on go.

 After Creating Database,